BSL Level 1: Part 2

-These courses will be taught in a small group.
-Online courses have a minimum 7 and maximum 10 students; while On-campus courses have a minimum of 7 and maximum of 12 students.
-Course fee includes all tuition, access to VLE (virtual learning environment), handouts and any tests/exams, but not a textbook.
+This course will be taught in a small group.
+On-campus courses require a minimum of 7 and it can have up to a maximum of 12 students.
+Course fee includes all tuition, access to Blackboard, handouts and any tests/exams, but not a textbook.

 You should have completed the Signature BSL Level 1 Award - Part 1 Unit 1.